raelga/ServerlessAWS/api/README.md

   /{name}:
 ```

-That will be captured as path paramater:
+That will be captured as path parameter:

 ```yaml
       parameters: